openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_containers.rst

 Create and manage object containers
 ===================================

+OpenStack Object Storage (swift) is used for redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
+It is a long-term storage system for large amounts of static data which can be retrieved and updated.

 OpenStack Object Storage provides a distributed, API-accessible storage platform that can be integrated directly into an application or used to store any type of file, including VM images, backups, archives, or media